kingashari/hksuperG/git clone/how to use.md

 **WINDOWS**

-download in release new version and run double click *enter cmd* and use
+for windows download the github release and run it with a double click as usual, don't forget to install python with `pip install python`.